Abhijith-Shetty7/-udacity-disaster-response-pipeline/README.md

 <a name="execution"></a>
 ### Executing Program:
-1. You can run the following commands in the project's directory to set up the database, train model and save the model.
+1. Run the following commands in project's directory to set up the database, train model and save the model.
     - To run ETL pipeline to clean data and store the processed data in the database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/disaster_response_db.db`
     - To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file